-The statement of activities includes certain prior-year summarized comparative information in total but not by net asset class.
+The statements of activities include certain prior-year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Foundation's financial statements for the year ended December 31, 2009, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Foundation's financial statements for the year ended December 31, 2010, from which the summarized information was derived.